DanielEWeeks/OLaGA-ASHG2020/index.md

 <!-- Genetic studies test whether the genes of a group of people can explain differences in their characteristics.
 In our study, we are looking for genetic changes that can explain why some people are obese and others not.
 Healthy lifestyles are very important to preventing obesity, but genetics and also help us understand why some people become obese. -->

-Our hope is that this research will come to benefit the Samoan people in Samoa, American Samoa and worldwide through
+Our hope is that ultimately this research will come to benefit the Samoan people in Samoa, American Samoa and worldwide through

 * Translation of improved understanding of the underlying biology into interventions;